What is PDF?

 Portable Document Format (PDF) is a file format used to present and exchange documents reliably, independent of software, hardware, or operating system.
 Invented by Adobe, PDF is now an open standard maintained by the International Organization for Standardization (ISO).
 PDFs can contain links and buttons, form fields, audio, video, and business logic.
 They can also be signed electronically and are easily viewed using free Acrobat Reader DC software.

-In the spring of 1991, Adobe cofounder John Warnock launched the paper-to-digital revolution with an idea he called The Camelot Project.
-Camelot’s goal was to give organizations the tools needed to “capture documents from any application, send electronic versions of these documents anywhere, and view and print them on any machine.
+In 1991, Adobe cofounder Dr. John Warnock launched the paper-to-digital revolution with an idea he called The Camelot Project.
+The goal was to enable anyone to capture documents from any application, send electronic versions of these documents anywhere, and view and print them on any machine.
 By 1992, Camelot had developed into PDF.
 Today, it is the format trusted by businesses around the world.

 Acrobat Reader for desktop